mdymen85/emailserver/README.md

 Idempotency treatment: request must be idempotent, so if happend to receive more than one time the request with the same id, musn`t do the request, but needs to return to the client the same results as the first one.

+Sending email can get a lot of lag, so do it in an async way can help performance when we have many request.